 The best youth 20-gauge pump-shotgun models on the market

-“Remington is about to start producing shotguns again and the selling price is around $399,” he said.
+“Remington has started producing shotguns again and the selling price is around $470,” he said.
 “You can do some searching and maybe find a used one usually in the ballpark of $250.
 It’s reliable, it’s versatile, and it’s really a good investment in letting a kid enjoy the world of shotguns.”

-The 870 Youth Model is a pump shotgun that comes on the Express platform, which removes part of the bluing process but is mechanically the same shotgun as the Wingmaster.
+The 870 Youth Model is a pump shotgun originally came in the Express platform, which removes part of the bluing process but is mechanically the same shotgun as the Wingmaster.
 The matte finish barrels reduce the price, but also give it a great look.
 It has a 13-inch length of pull and a 21-inch barrel with interchangeable chokes.
 It weighs in at 6.25 pounds and can take 2 3/4-inch and 3-inch shells.